 Do I have Candida?

-Candidiasis can present a wide variety of symptoms, the exact combination and severity of which are unique to each individual case.
-Because candidiasis can manifest itself through many seemingly unrelated symptoms, the diagnosis is very often missed.
-Please see our self-administered Symptom Assessment Questionnaire on our Candida Diet page.
+Candida (Candidiasis) can present a wide variety of symptoms, the exact combination and severity of which are unique to each individual case.
+Because candida overgrowth can manifest itself through many seemingly unrelated symptoms, the diagnosis is very often missed.
+Please see our self-administered Symptom Assessment Questionnaire in our Candida Protocol Section.
 Candida symptoms are usually chronic and include but are not limited to the following:

 - Allergies: to foods and/or airborne chemicals; particularly adult-onset allergies.
 The number of offending substances can keep increasing until an individual becomes so sensitive to the everyday environment that they must live in isolation.

 - Fatique: continual, but often more noticeable after eating.